Lê Văn Công: Career

-He won the silver medal in the men's 49 kg event at the 2020 Summer Paralympics held in Tokyo, Japan.
+Lê Văn Công achieved consecutive podium finishes at the Summer Paralympics across three cycles.
+Following his 2016 victory, he won the silver medal in the men's 49 kg event at the 2020 Summer Paralympics held in Tokyo, Japan.
 He won the bronze medal in the men's 49 kg event at the 2024 Summer Paralympics held in Paris, France.
+In November 2025, Lê Văn Công was honored by French authorities with a special commemorative gold medal recognizing his enduring sportsmanship and legacy within the Paralympic movement.
+He continued competing into 2026, winning a silver medal at the Asia–Oceania Para Powerlifting Championships in Bangkok, Thailand.